 8. Replace aging appliances with energy-efficient models

-New front-loading washing machines and dishwashers significantly reduce water heating costs too.
+New front-loading washing machines and dishwashers significantly reduce water heating costs, too.
 An audit identifies upgrades offering the quickest return through lower bills.
-Smart thermostats and energy efficient upgrades can lower your power consumption, improving your energy costs and helping you to save money overall.
+Smart thermostats and energy-efficient upgrades can lower your power consumption, improve energy costs, and help you save money overall.

 9. Update the electrical service panel or add subpanels